pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 the following build are removed afterwards.
 Packages without the *\_SBo* tag are unaffected, and no package that is already installed when **sbotest** starts can be removed or reinstalled.

+For a full-repository test, run **sbotest** with the **\--test-everything** option.
+This will build and test all packages that are available, supported, not on the blacklist or up-to-date in the archive.
+Reverse rebuilds are performed when rebuilding archived packages.

 Packages in the archive with missed rebuilds may lack required shared object dependencies, which can in turn cause builds to fail.
 To check